 Apaki is an excellent alternative to bacon as it is much leaner and just as flavorful.
 Also, as with prosciutto, apaki takes well to sweet flavors, and you will often find it in contemporary-style salads with dried figs or other sweet flavors.

-because they stay fresh for days and because they are lacy and beautiful and so delicious, this is the traditional dessert at a Cretan wedding banquet.
+Because they stay fresh for days, and because they are lacy and beautiful and so delicious, this is the traditional dessert at a Cretan wedding banquet.

 But how do you make thousands of Kserotigana?
 You call on the experts.
 One morning of our Travel Bloggers Greece trip to Lasithi – Crete’s secret, wild and beautiful eastern edge – we had a wonderful invitation.
 We visited the Women’s cooperative of Ano Zakros.
 Women’s cooperatives like this maintain culinary heritage by preparing traditional – and often complicated – recipes.
 If you find yourself in Ano Zakros, stop in for a traditional taste of Crete.

-“Raki” or “Tsicoudia” – Crete’s Essential Spirit
+“Raki” or “Tsicoudia” – The Essential Spirit of Crete

 Cretan food specialties have a natural accompaniment.
 Raki is a cultural essential.